nelsonwellswku/SixDegreesOfNetflix/README.md

 * Johnny Depp acted in Fear and Loathing in Las Vegas with Cameron Diaz
 * Cameron Diaz acted in Vanilla Sky with Tom Cruise

-The data comes from the [Netflix Roulette](http://netflixroulette.com) [API](https://netflixroulette.net/api/) so the results will only be as good as their data set.
-In my own testing, I've noticed that new movies aren't available.
+The data comes from the  [The Movie Database](https://www.themoviedb.org)'s API so the results will only be as good as their data set.
 Additionally, the data is loaded into a database at the point that a user submits the form with the two actors.
 Because of that, I explicitly limit the number of requests to the API so that they aren't DOS'd on accident.
-Keep this in mind if the results aren't quite accurate.
+Keep this in mind if the results aren't quite accurate or when you notice that loading the page takes a long time :)

 This app was mostly developed so I could learn about the [CosmosDB Graph API](https://docs.microsoft.com/en-us/azure/cosmos-db/graph-introduction), [NSubstitute](http://nsubstitute.github.io/), and [ASP.Net Core](https://docs.microsoft.com/en-us/aspnet/core/).

 ## Development

-The CosmosDB emulator is the only external dependency.
-Nothing else should have to be configured by hand.
+### TMDB

+This project requires an API key from [The Movie Database](https://www.themoviedb.org).

+1. Register for TMDB and request API access.
+2. Find the **version 3** API key in your account settings.
+3. Create an environment variable named _TmdbV3ApiKey_ and set its value to your version 3 API key.

+### Cosmos DB

+This project uses CosmosDB as the data store.

 1. Install and start the CosmosDB emulator by following [these instructions](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator).
 2. Open the solution in Visual Studio 2017.
 Your mileage may vary with other development environments (Rider, VSCode).